Burt Jones: Attempt to overturn 2020 presidential election results

-Jones has been a member of the board of directors of the Butts County Water and Sewage Authority since 2009.
-While a board member, he voted to raise water and sewer rates.
+On August 14, 2023, Jones was named as unindicted co-conspirator #8 as part of the Fulton County indictment against Donald Trump and 18 others in connection with efforts to overturn the 2020 presidential election, and in April 2024 the Prosecuting Attorneys’ Council of Georgia announced that it was investigating whether to move forward with criminal charges against him.

 Campaign for lieutenant governor

 Jones announced his candidacy for the Republican nomination for lieutenant governor in August 2021.
 During his campaign, Jones continued to cast doubt on the validity of the 2020 presidential election.
 Donald Trump endorsed Jones.
+Jones voiced support for same-sex marriage during his campaign.

 In 2022, the Georgia Government Transparency and Campaign Finance Commission fined Jones $1,000 for filming and tweeting a campaign video the previous year before filing the paperwork necessary to accept campaign contributions and make campaign consent orders.
 The Commission's consent order said that Jones' campaign had accepted responsibility for the error.
 Between February and May 2022, Jones used his family's private aircraft to travel to campaign events, without reporting the flights' costs as expenses and in-kind contributions on disclosure forms; Jones' campaign said that he intended to report the costs as a single line item after the primary election was over, although Georgia law requires expenses and contributions to be disclosed as they are made.

 In the May 2022 Republican primary, Jones defeated Butch Miller, with Jones receiving 50.1% of the vote, Miller 31.1%, Mack McGregor 11.3%, and Jeanne Seaver 7.5%.
 Obtaining a majority, he narrowly avoided a runoff election.
 Of Georgia's 159 counties, Jones received the most votes in 153 counties, and Miller received the most votes in six counties.
 He went on to defeat Democratic nominee Charlie Bailey in the November 8th general election, by 5%.
+Jones was sworn in on January 9, 2023.

+Lieutenant governor

+Following his swearing in, Jones laid out his legislative agenda for the 2023 session.
+Included was seeking out extra funding for K-12 school counselors, eliminating the state income tax, and no further restrictions on abortion following the 2019 law.
+During the 2023 state budget negotiations, Jones pushed for a new hospital regulations that would allow counties with fewer than 50,000 residents "to build hospitals without first obtaining a costly “certificate of need” from state regulators."
+One such hospital was potentially going to be built in Butts County, Jones' hometown, on land owned by Bill Jones, Burt's father.
+Ultimately the provision was not included, and the state budget passed the state Senate on March 29, 2023.